Azure/Well-Architected-Reliability-Assessment/README.md

 ### Requirements

+> [!IMPORTANT]
-These are the requirements for the collector.
+> These are the requirements for the collector.
 Requirements for the analyzer and report will be added in the future.

 - [PowerShell 7.4](https://learn.microsoft.com/powershell/scripting/install/installing-powershell)
 - Azure PowerShell Module